Jimmy White: 1977–1991

 In 1984, White won his first Triple Crown event at the Masters, although the concept of the triple crown (winning the World Championship, UK Championship and Masters) did not exist in snooker at the time.
-White beat Charlton, Reardon and Kirk Stevens to reach the final where he triumphed over Terry Griffiths 95.
+He beat Charlton, Reardon and Kirk Stevens to reach the final where he triumphed over Terry Griffiths 9–5.
 He followed this success by reaching his first World Championship final.
 Trailing Davis 4–12 after the first two sessions, White responded by reducing the deficit to 15–16.
 He later made a clearance of 65 to take the score to 16–17, but was unable to build upon a 40-point lead in the following frame, and lost 16–18.
 White did, however, become a World Doubles Champion later that year when he and Alex Higgins defeated Willie Thorne and Thorburn 10–2 in the final of the World Doubles Championship.
 In February 1985, White successfully won a court case against Lisberg, who had sought to prevent him changing management to Golden Leisure.
-After winning the 1985 Irish Masters with a 95 victory against Alex Higgins, White reached the quarter-finals at the 1985 World Championship in April, but exited the tournament with a 1013 loss to Tony Knowles.
+After winning the 1985 Irish Masters with a 9–5 victory against Alex Higgins, He reached the quarter-finals at the 1985 World Championship in April, but exited the tournament with a 10–13 loss to Tony Knowles.